imnitin28/DevOps-2023/KIP/CICD.md

 ```
 CI => Continuous Integration
-Continuosly integrate newly added code to the version control and trigger build[build artifacts to be deployed and push to artifact repository]
+Continuosly integrate newly added code to the version control and trigger build.
+[build artifacts to be deployed and push to artifact repository]
 ```
 ```
 CD => Continuous Delivery and Continuos Deployment
 ```
 ```
-For both, deployment and delivery, ultimate goal is to take new valuable code to production as quickly as possible.
+For both, deployment and delivery, ultimate goal is to take new valuable code to
+production as quickly as possible.

 Production is from where business runs, profit generates.